tomyRomero/StoreOperations/README.md

 ## Project Features

-- **Product Management**: Browse, search, and purchase products with ease.
+- **Product Management**: Browse, search, filter and purchase products with ease.
 Administrators have full control to edit, add, or delete products based on business needs.
 Products come with stock management capabilities, ensuring seamless reflection of stock changes in the store.
 Admins can also create deals for products and more.

 - **Category Management**: Easily browse, filter, and associate products to categories.
-Admins have the authority to manage categories by editing, adding, or deleting them as needed.
+Admins have the authority to manage categories by editing, adding, or deleting them as needed, deleting a category would delete all products associated.

 - **Cart**: Seamlessly add items to your cart, and resume your shopping experience right where you left off.
 The cart functionality is powered by local storage and a cart database schema, ensuring synchronization once a user creates or logs into an account.
 Real-time dynamic calculations ensure accurate subtotals, and users are promptly notified if a product is out of stock or if the desired quantity exceeds availability.

-- **User Authentication**: Secure login and registration are facilitated through NextAuth.js and MongoDB database integration.
-The sign-up form, fortified with bcrypt encryption, ensures password security.
-Additionally, a dedicated admin account grants special permissions and access to an exclusive interface.
+- **User Authentication**: Secure login and registration built through NextAuth.js and MongoDB database integration.
+The sign-up form, is backed with bcrypt encryption, ensures password security.
 Users can securely change their passwords at any time.

-- **Payment Processing**: Integration with Stripe ensures seamless transactions.
+- **Payment Processing**: Integration with Stripe, using my very own custom payment flow.
 Products are registered through Stripe, including archiving of deleted products.
-The checkout and address forms leverage Stripe's security features, while tax calculations are dynamically adjusted based on user addresses.
+The checkout and address pages leverage Stripe's security features, while tax calculations are dynamically adjusted based on user addresses.
+If products are out of stock or have been deleted users are thrown back to cart page, ensuring site integrity.

  - For testing Stripe purchases, you can use the following test card details:
     - Card number: 4242 4242 4242 4242